Top 10 Home Inspection Issues in Ottawa and the Best Ways to Prevent Them

 Finally, make sure all the exterior doors are in good shape and check if they’re secure when they’re closed.

-One of the most important things to look for on the inside of your home is structural integrity.
 This means that your home is built well enough that it will remain to stand and avoid falling apart.
 The best way to observe structural integrity is by checking for cracks, bulges, deformities, and evidence of water damage.

 And finally, be sure to check for fire hazards like actual fires (yes they do happen), faulty wiring (definitely possible), missing smoke detectors (yes they do too), or broken sprinklers (definitely possible).